mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

       }]
     EOF
 ```
-~> **Notice:** Each user has a set of roles that provide access to the project’s databases.
-A user’s roles apply to all the clusters in the project: if two clusters have a products database and a user has a role granting read access on the products database, the user has that access on both clusters.

 This creates a role named "my-role".
 When users generate credentials against
 this role, Vault will create a database user and attach the specified roles to that
 database user mapped to the appropriate database/collection.
 Vault will then create
-a username and password for the database user and return these credentials.
+an username and password for the database user and return the credentials.

+~> **Notice:** Each `database_user` has a set of roles that provide access to the project’s databases.
+A `database_user` roles apply to all the clusters in the project: if two clusters have a products database and a user has a role granting read access on the products database, the user has that access on both clusters.

 ```bash
 $ vault read mongodbatlas/creds/test